Major fall storms to produce heavy snow in West, severe weather in central states

 The counterclockwise-swirling system will push a ribbon of moisture northward ahead of it, which will be forced up over the mountains of Southern California into the frigid air at high altitudes.
 Up to a foot of snow may fall in the central Sierra Nevada.
 A few wet flakes are also possible in the higher elevations surrounding the Great Basin through late Saturday.

 Snow is already falling in Yosemite National Park outside the valley, where a winter weather advisory is in effect.
 The highest peaks of northeast Utah and west-central Wyoming near the Wind River Reservation, north of the Wyoming Basin, could see significant accumulations through Saturday.
-Between two and four inches are likely above 7,000 feet, with a half foot possible upward of 9,000 feet.
+Between two and four inches are likely above 7,000 feet, with a half-foot possible upward of 9,000 feet.
 A few 10-inch totals are probable on mountain peaks, according to the Weather Service in Riverton, Wyo.

 The Western Uinta Mountains in Utah could see up to a foot with 45 mph winds above 9,000 feet through Saturday.